Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 Shoes aren’t for everyone selling on Amazon.
-The learning curve can be steeper than with other categories, shoes require a lot of capital, and the wait for sales can seem like an eternity.
+The learning curve can be a little steeper than with other categories, shoes require a lot of capital, and the wait for sales requires patience.
+But because it’s a little more difficult to sell shoes, that means you’ll have less competition.
 Even if you read every word I say above and every word in every Facebook group about shoes, it still takes trial-and-error to learn the category through your own experience.
 Everyone will have different results, and everyone will find different areas where they excel and prefer to source.
-What works for me might not work across the board.

-But if you’re willing to commit the time and money…and some more time…and then a little more time to learning the category, the profits are worth it.
-We’ve spent the past year ramping up our shoe inventory and now have a continual stream of high-priced sales from shoes on a daily basis.
+But if you’re willing to commit the time and money…and some more time…and then a little more time to learning the category, the profits from selling shoes are worth it.
+We’ve spent the time ramping up our shoe inventory and now have a continual stream of high-priced sales from shoes on a daily basis.

 Have you found success selling shoes through Amazon FBA?
 Is there anything you would add to my above list of points to consider when sourcing shoes?
 We would love to hear from you in the comments!

 The #1 way we source shoes to sell on Amazon is via online arbitrage.